laminar-protocol/flow-protocol-ethereum/README.md

 # flow-protocol

 ## Introduction
-Laminar aims to be the bridge of on-and-off chain players via arena of DeFi - on one hand, increase on-chain liquidity, exposure and variety, on the other hand, tap into the off-chain mature markets like Forex which has $5 trillion daily trading volume, and bring transparency of pricing and counter-party actions to traders, and new revenue opportunity to off-chain players.
+Laminar aims to create an open finance platform along with financial assets to serve traders from both the crypto and mainstream finance worlds.
+Forex market alone has an average daily trading volume of $5 trillion, while the most active DeFi projects (mostly on Ethereum) have about $500 million of funds locked in smart contracts.

+Laminar's goal is to provide people with better access to trading instruments, and introduce new, competitive business models to mainstream financial service providers.
+The Flow Protocols - as Laminar's flagship product - will help to solve the challenges of opaque pricing and price manipulation in the current financial markets, bridges on- and off-chain participants, and ultimately boosts on-chain trading liquidity, exposure, and variety

 This document serves as a general overview of Flow protocols - generalized synthetic asset, margin trading and money market protocols, and as a brief introduction to its reference implementation on Ethereum as Smart Contracts and on Polkadot as parachain.
 We will add more details for developers to build on top of the protocol as it evolves further.